Facebook flop hurts small investors' trust in stocks

-NEW YORK (Reuters) - Just when brokers thought Mom-and-Pop investors were getting excited about the stock market, along came Facebook.
+NEW YORK, May 25 (Reuters) - Just when brokers thought Mom-and-Pop investors were getting excited about the stock market, along came Facebook.

 The 17 percent plunge in Facebook’s shares since its ballyhooed debut last Friday, coupled with Nasdaq’s mishandling of opening day trading, is spooking the very investors who had seemed the most intrigued by the offering, said Wall Street executives.